 * teaching a student from a Cajun music family classical music when she wants to play in her family band.

-Sometimes we learn from trial and error, and that is okay.
+Sometimes we learn from trial and error.
 Sometimes it is in the learning of what we don’t value that we realize what we do.
-This is why my coaching system includes a tool for determining what you value and it may not be what you think it is.
-I never moved forward as much as when I stopped focusing on my problems and shifted to what I valued most and how to align my life to do more of it.
+This is why my system includes a tool for determining what you value and it may not be what you think it is.
+I moved forward when I stopped focusing on my problems and shifted to what I valued most.

 My son sings this song and the message reminds me what is possible when we embrace who we are, not putting ourselves above or below another.

 One way I treated myself as a queen was breakfast!
 I’ve always loved a hearty breakfast and I still enjoy one to this day!
 The ingredients have changed but the warm, southern flavors still remain.
 I am worth the time it takes for a great breakfast.
 I don’t feel that way about dinner.
 For dinner I could eat a bowl of cereal.

 You are worth taking the time to find ways to enjoy and love your life!

 What is one way you will enjoy your life this week?